git-kbutkovich/Madelon_unsupervised_learning/README.md

 	- k nearest neighbors
 	- support vector classifier
 - in order to do this, you will need to set a high `C` value in order to perform minimal regularization, in the case of logistic regression and support vector classifier.

+***in order to make them a naive classification, must use a high C-value(1e10).
+High C-value mean little regularization.

 ##### Jupyter Notebook, Step 2 - Identify Features
 - Build feature selection pipelines using at least three different techniques